SlateFoundation/opened.js/README.md

 	window.close();
 </script>
 ```
-- Get application key by sending a request to api@opened.io with a redirect_uri - url that you created in step 1 (more info http://developers.opened.io/)
+- Get an application key by sending a request to api@opened.io with a redirect_uri - url that you created in step 1 (more info http://developers.opened.io/).
+Indicate that you agree to [API terms](http://developers.opened.io)
-- Download and include opened-oauth.js to your web-site
+- Download and include opened-oauth.js in your web site
 - Init your app
 ```
 window.OpenEd.api.init(